arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-03-12-cellular-agriculture-the-obstacles-ahead.md

 templateKey: blog-post
 path: /cell-ag-obstacles-ahead
 title: 'Cellular Agriculture: The Obstacles Ahead'
-date: '2018-03-12T00:49:00-04:00'
+date: '2018-01-25T00:49:00-05:00'
 image: /img/memphismeats-southernfriedchicken.jpg
 description: >-
   Learn about what obstacles cellular agriculture will face as cell ag gets closer to entering the market
 ---
 From the first $300,000 burger in 2013, a lot has changed in cellular agriculture (‘cell ag’).
 Since that taste test of the first cultured meat burger, cell ag companies have gotten traction and have gone beyond their own taste tests \[1].
-Memphis Meats became the first company to produce cultured poultry meat, such as chicken and duck.
-Finless Foods has plans to release a limited amount of its cultured fish meat by the end of 2019 \[2].
+[Memphis Meats](//www.memphismeats.com) became the first company to produce cultured poultry meat, such as chicken and duck.
+[Finless Foods](www.finlessfoods.com) has plans to release a limited amount of its [cultured fish meat](//www.cell.ag/cell-ag-goes-fishing) by the end of 2019 \[2].

 ![null](/img/memphismeats-southernfriedchicken.jpg)

 _Cultured chicken meat by Memphis Meats_

 Beyond cultured meat, cellular agriculture has gained momentum elsewhere too.
-Modern Meadow has exhibited a proof-of-concept shirt designed with their cell ag bioleather at the Museum of Modern Art in New York City \[3].
-Perfect Day Foods and Clara Foods are fielding interest from other companies to use their animal-free dairy milk and egg white, respectively \[4, 5].
+[Modern Meadow](//www.modernmeadow.com) has exhibited a proof-of-concept shirt designed with their cell ag bioleather at the Museum of Modern Art in New York City \[3].
+[Perfect Day Foods](www.perfectdayfoods.com) and [Clara Foods](www.clarafoods.com) are fielding interest from other companies to use their animal-free dairy milk and egg white, respectively \[4, 5].

 **Clearly, cell ag has made progress.**

-One of the most recent players in cellular agriculture, Hampton Creek, plans to launch their first cultured meat product by the end of 2018 \[1].
+One of the most recent players in cellular agriculture, [Just](//www.justforall.com) (formerly Hampton Creek), plans to launch their first cultured meat product by the end of 2018 \[1].
 This is a lot sooner than other companies have planned (Memphis Meats and Mosa Meat both are aiming for a 2021 launch) \[6].
-Besides the challenge of scaling production to get from lab to market, there are many obstacles ahead for cellular agriculture.
+Besides the challenge of scaling production to get from [lab to market](//www.cell.ag/cell-ag-from-lab-to-market), there are many obstacles ahead for cellular agriculture.
 This article will explore some of the hurdles ahead in cell ag as companies prepare to enter the market.

 ## Regulatory Aspects: Who’s in control?